 How I Got Interviewed (Twice!)
 On Rick Mulready’s Podcast, The Art Of Online Business

 Rick's been in business for years.
 He's been building his audience that whole time.
 Painstakingly working on his business, running ads and paying to get leads, just like every single person that he puts me in front of.
 He’s worked hard to earn their attention.
 And I get to swoop in, show up on the podcast, be my brilliant self and say, “Here, go get my link and join my email list!”

 “We have to recognize it is a huge privilege to show up in front of someone else’s audience”

-This is the MOST IMPORTANT THING to think about that when you're pitching podcasts.
+This is the MOST IMPORTANT THING to think about when you're pitching podcasts.
 It is an opportunity to be in front of someone else's audience that they worked so hard to build.
-So how can you give?
+So how can you give back?
 How can you make it a win for them?

 Remember, you’re going to get something just by showing up.

 A few weeks ago I recorded my second podcast episode with Rick Mulready.
 With many podcasts, it can be anywhere from 4-8 weeks from the time the podcast is recorded until the time it goes live.
 As we’ve seen this month with all the changes happening due to Coronavirus, a lot can change in that time.